-'Notification of Status - Admission to the Department of Nursing may be approved, deferred, or rejected.
+Notification of Status - Admission to the Department of Nursing may be approved, deferred, or rejected.
 If admission is approved, the applicant will receive a letter of admission.
 Applicants whose admission is deferred or rejected will be notified by letter.
-Applicants who wish to be considered for financial assistance are highly encouraged to complete and submit a Free Application for Federal Student Aid when applying for admission.
+Applicants who wish to be considered for financial assistance are highly encouraged to complete and submit a Free Application for Federal Student Aid when applying for admission

-Full-Time and Part-Time Degree Status - Opportunities for parttime and full-time study are available.
+Full-Time and Part-Time Degree Status - Opportunities for part-time and full-time study are available.
+Part-time study is encourages.
 A full-time graduate student is one enrolled in 9 or more semester hours of graduate credit during the fall and spring semesters and 6 semester hours during the summer session.
-Students who wish to change from full-time or part-time status must notify the Graduate Program Coordinator.